romanz/electrs/README.md

 - `--parent-network <network>` - the parent network this chain is pegged to (Elements/Liquid only).
 - `--cors <origins>` - origins allowed to make cross-site request (optional, defaults to none).

-See `$ cargo run --release -- --help` for the full list of options.
+See `$ cargo run --release --bin electrs -- --help` for the full list of options.

 ## License